-Social media is extensively used by youth approximately around the clock in 2020 and the social media effects are damaging their physical and mental health.
+Social media is extensively used by youth approximately around the clock and the social media effects are damaging their physical and mental health.

 The irony behind social media platforms is that those applications were developed to lessen the distance among your loved ones but instead, these platforms are adding more distances.
 People, especially young people have started using social media and have forgotten physical meetings and interactions altogether.
 They keep on using their computer devices and keep on updating their life stories with social media friends by ignoring the blood relationships sitting right in front of them.